 Using the payout management API - yes or no. When processing a payout request, you can either use Backoffice or Agent API.
 Please make sure to notify us which option is preferred before getting to confirm the list of PSPs to be used.

-Authorization & capture - yes or no. If yes, please make sure to confirm with us on each PSP whether it has a support for authorization & capture, and confirm if this is the flow you are planning to use with.
+Authorization & capture - yes or no. If yes, please make sure to confirm with us on each PSP whether it supports authorization & capture, and confirm if this is the flow you are planning to use.

 Using the deposit management API. when it comes to capture upon the authorized deposit, you have two options to go with - using Backoffice or via Agent API.
 Make sure to specify which one you are planning to use.

-Support for Backoffice & MOTO transactions - yes or no. If yes, the customer sync as well as the manual ("offline") deposit notifications should be supported by your CRM software.
+Support for Backoffice & MOTO (manual deposits on behalf of the customer) transactions - yes or no. If yes, the customer sync as well as the manual ("offline") deposit notifications should be supported by your CRM software.

 Using the fixed deposit amount or free deposit.
 Fixed deposit can be referred to as e-commerce checkout, where the